Raleigh Union Station: Seaboard station

 Opened in 1942, the Seaboard station was located north of downtown at 707 Semart Drive, adjacent to Seaboard's freight yard.
 Seaboard merged with the Atlantic Coast Line Railroad as the Seaboard Coast Line Railroad.
 Into the latter 1960s the Seaboard Air Line, and then the Seaboard Coast line operated the New York-Florida Silver Meteor and Silver Star trains and the Portsmouth, Virginia-Jacksonville Tidewater through the new station.
 The SAL/SCL also ran the Silver Comet train bound southwest to Athens, Atlanta and Birmingham through the station as well.

 In 1971, passenger operations were taken over by Amtrak, which leased the station from SCL.
 The station's ownership passed to CSX Corporation when SCL's parent company, Seaboard Coast Line Industries, merged with Chessie System.
 By January 16, 1972, the Silver Meteor was rerouted east through Florence and Charleston, South Carolina.

 In 1985, CSX abandoned its S-Line (the former SAL main line) between Norlina, North Carolina and Petersburg, Virginia.
 Amtrak was forced to reroute its trains between Raleigh and the Northeast through Selma along the CSX A-Line and the North Carolina Railroad.
 The Seaboard station could not easily accommodate the reroute, so Amtrak moved all operations to the smaller Southern station.
 The Seaboard station was subsequently repurposed as a retail space and a restaurant.
+The area is being redeveloped with an understanding that part of the station will be preserved although possibly relocated.

 Southern station

 Opened in 1950, by Southern Railway, the Colonial Revival station was located at 320 West Cabarrus Street, two blocks south of the current Raleigh Union Station.
 Until the early 1950s the Southern Railway ran the Carolina Special and two other trains daily from Greensboro, through Raleigh, to Goldsboro, where an Atlantic Coast Line Railroad connection could be made to Wilmington.
 The Carolina Special western destination was Cincinnati.
 In 1964, Southern withdrew its final trains from Raleigh, local trains to Greensboro to the west and Goldsboro to the east, and then closed the station.
 The station was repurposed for storage, leaving the old Seaboard station as the sole passenger rail station in Raleigh for the next 21 years.

 In 1985, CSX abandoned the S-Line between Norlina and Petersburg.
 Amtrak opted to move its services to the smaller Southern station, which was better suited for the new route that ran through Selma.
 That year, the North Carolina Railroad acquired the station from Norfolk Southern (formed three years earlier as a merger between Southern and N&W) and renovated the station, then leased it to Amtrak.
 Passenger rail service resumed in 1986.

 At 10:14pm, on July 9, 2018, the Piedmont #78 was the final train to arrive at the station; the following day, all passenger rail service was relocated to the Raleigh Union Station and the former Southern/Amtrak station was officially closed.
-Demolition of the Southern station was completed on August 1, 2018 in order to relocate the NS main freight track.
+Demolition of the Southern station finished on August 1, 2018.
+The parcel will be redeveloped.

-Services

-Operated by Amtrak, the station is served by ten trains per day.